kakao-kong-j/movie_page_react/README.md

 ## Running on your Machine

 >These instructions will get you a copy of the project up and running on your local machine for development or testing purposes.
+>This project is optimized for gh-pages.
+If you want to use it in another way, please edit the router of app.js section.

 ### Prerequisites

 * Node.js 6.10^
 * Firebase
+* gh-pages

 ### Installation